josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/README.md

 - What part of the Swan experience does this let us hear?
 - What is directly observable in the song, sample, video, performance, or text?
 - What belongs to Polaris interpretation rather than established artist intention?
+- Are we keeping the artefact, analytical model, historical case, and author distinct?
+- Is attention independently established, merely perceived, or still ambiguous?
+- What evidence distinguishes scrutiny, neutrality, curiosity, recognition, admiration, affection, attraction, danger, celebration, or another interpretation?
+- Are we accidentally treating another person's behaviour as evidence about the Swan's desirability, culpability, intentions, or private experience?
 - What prior model, gaze, or cultural framing is being answered?
 - What information is foregrounded?
 - What information is omitted?
 - Who controls the edit?
 - Who is subject and who is object?
 - Does the artefact change the salience map of familiar information?
-- Is visibility functioning as scrutiny, desire, admiration, recognition, danger, celebration, or several at once?
 - Is the performance defensive, chosen, pleasurable, or changing between those states?
 - What cultural information disappears under literal translation?
 - Does the artefact show the Swan looking back?